bplmaps/lmec-main-site/content/research/guides.md

 aliases: "/research/research-guides"

 ---
 The Boston Public Library offers [Research Guides](https://guides.bpl.org/?b=s) to help access information and sources both in our own collections and from other sources about many topics.
-The following guides have been produced by the Map Center.
+The following guides have been produced by the Leventhal Center.

 ### Historical Urban Atlases of Boston